benmiller314/cdm2022spring/plans/lesson-15.md

-# Midterm Reflections
+# Midterm Reflections and Generative Writing

-**Work to have done**: progress toward a Visual Argument / Rhetorical Collage; optional discussion on the [issue queue]({{site.github.issues_url}}) about potential projects for the final project unit (consolidation/integration)
+**Work to have done**: finish, at least for now, a Visual Argument / Rhetorical Collage and reflect on it

 **Plan for the day**:

-1. Thinking on the page (10-15 min)
+1. Looking back to look forward (10-15 min)
-2. Share and discuss (40-50 min)
+2. Share and discuss (10-15 min)
-3. EXT: Reintroduction to Atom
+3. Web-design unit overview and assignment (10 min)
+4. Generative writing toward a proposal (10+ min)
+5. Offline sketching (10 min)

-## 1. Thinking on the page
+## 1. Looking back to look forward

 We begin with writing, as a way of priming the pump of conversation, but also, really, as a way of letting your thoughts surface: writing can be a way of telling yourself what you think.
 It can lead to surprises, if you let it.
+Try to think on the page.

 I'll give you a series of openings; **start with the prompt that speaks the most to you right now, and then move on to others** as you finish answering.
-Write your response somewhere you'll be able to refer back to it. _Sharing the writing itself will be optional, but I do hope everyone will share *some* thoughts aloud today_, using your notes to jump off from.
+Write your response somewhere you'll be able to refer back to it. _Sharing the writing itself will be optional, but I do hope you'll share *some* thoughts aloud today_, using your notes to jump off from.

 We'll take about 10 minutes here.